nextlab-ai/docusaurus/docs/02_Features/02_IPTest/03_TWAMP.md

 ### Log

 Log lines will be displayed in real-time, containing detailed information about ongoing TWAMP measurements.
 Pressing the "Clear" button will clear the loglines.
-This action does not affect the log records that will be uploaded and displayed in the history menu.
-You can still download the complete log in the History menu.

-## History
+## Results History

+#### **⚠︎Notice:** TWAMP Responder Mode does not register measurement history.

 When the measurement is complete, netMeter automatically uploads the measurement results to the server.
-You can access measurement records and details at any time through the 'History' menu at the top of the screen.
+You can access measurement records and details at any time through the 'Results' tab at the bottom of the screen.